antoineqian/autoshazam/README.md

 # Autoshazam
 Autoshazam lets you shazam a long audio file, typically a mix, according to a specified interval in minutes.
+It can also process a folder of audio files (other types are ignored).
+Soon it will process urls

 ## Run the client